zarusz/SlimMessageBus/docs/intro.md

   )
 ```

-> The same micro-service can both send the request and also be the handler of those requests.
+The same micro-service can both send the request and also be the handler of those requests.

+> When `.WithHandler<THandler>()` is not declared, then a default handler of type `IRequestHandler<TRequest, TResponse>` will be assumed (since v2.0.0).

 ## Static accessor